SkimJazz/CA_T1A1_workbook/readme.md

 ### 💲 __Solution__

-In Python, all inputs are Strings regardless of wether the user inputs a number or a letter.
+In Python, all inputs are Strings regardless of weather the user inputs a number or a letter.

 ```py